[Updated April 2017]

-The fundamentals of luminosity masks are exactly the same as layer masks:
+The fundamentals of luminosity mask are exactly the same as layer mask:

 - Black = Completely conceals.

-- Grey = Gives the layer different levels of transparency depending on the amount of grey there is.
+- Grey = Gives the layer different levels of transparency depending on the amount of gray there is.

 - White = Completely reveals.